-- [1] The correct slopes and lengths are stated, but no work is shown. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.
+- [1] 6.2, but no work is shown. - [0] A zero response does not contain enough relevant course-level work to receive any credit, does not satisfy the criteria for one or more credits, or is a correct response that was obtained by an obviously incorrect procedure.

-- (33) [4] A complete and correct proof that includes a concluding statement is written. - [3] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or incorrect, or the concluding statement is missing.

-- [3] A proof is written that shows $\triangle ABC \sim \triangle ECA$.
-No further correct work is shown. - [2] A proof is written that demonstrates a good understanding of the method of proof and contains no conceptual errors, but two statements and/or reasons are missing or incorrect.
+- (33) [4] A complete and correct proof that includes a concluding statement is written. - [3] A proof is written that demonstrates a thorough understanding of the method of proof and contains no conceptual errors, but one statement and/or reason is missing or incorrect, or the concluding statement is missing. - [2] A proof is written that demonstrates a good understanding of the method of proof and contains no conceptual errors, but two statements and/or reasons are missing or incorrect. - [1] Only one correct relevant statement and reason are written. - [0] The "given" and/or the "prove" statements are written, but no further correct relevant statements are written.